• Insights

 Where there is human labor, there is almost always human error.
 There will be glitches and deficiencies in the code.
 We can catch most of them during development, but bugs will inevitably reveal themselves here and there once the software is fully in use, in rare, untested scenarios or as the results of other changes made within the application.

-Of course, we could create even more rigorous testing processes — and in some cases, such as financial services applications that require extra layers of security or client-facing apps that drive a company’s reputation, that makes sense — but at a certain point the law of diminishing returns kicks in, and the miniscule improvements aren’t worth the extra cost to the customer.
+Of course, we could create even more rigorous testing processes.
+In some cases, such as financial services applications that require extra layers of security or client-facing apps that drive a company's reputation, that makes sense.
+But at a certain point the law of diminishing returns kicks in, and the miniscule improvements aren't worth the extra cost to the customer.

 Contributor